Frequently Asked Questions

 What are the benefits of anti-wrinkle injections?

-• The treatment has no downtime and the patient can resume the routine work after having treatment.
+- The treatment has minimal downtime and the patient can resume their daily routine after having treatment.

 Can you get addicted to Botox or Dermal fillers or do you need to keep getting it once you have had the first treatment?